 So, if we do email you asking for more information and supporting documents, please get back to us as soon as possible so that we can aim to keep your account open and accessible.

 All this helps us make sure that your account, personal information, and money are always safe.
-You’ll see that all of the above is covered in sections 14 and 15 of our Terms and Conditions.
+You’ll see that all of the above is covered in our Terms and Conditions.

 Based on some of the scenarios described above, here are a few things that may happen with your account, along with information on what you can do about it.